Fall River, Massachusetts: 19th century

 The early establishment of the textile industry in Fall River grew out of the developments made in nearby Rhode Island, beginning with Samuel Slater at Pawtucket, Rhode Island in 1793.
 In 1811, Col. Joseph Durfee, the Revolutionary War veteran and hero of the Battle of Freetown in 1778, built the Globe Manufactory, a spinning mill at the outlet of Cook Pond on Dwelly St. near what is now Globe Four Corners in the city's South End.
 (It was part of Tiverton, Rhode Island at the time.)
 While Durfee's mill itself was not particularly successful, its establishment marked the beginning of Fall River's time as a mill city.

 The real development of Fall River's industry, however, would occur along the falling river from which it was named, about a mile north of Durfee's first mill.
 The Quequechan River, with its eight falls, combined to make Fall River the best tidewater privilege in southern New England.
 It was perfect for industrialization—big enough for profit and expansion, yet small enough to be developed by local capital without interference from Boston.

 The Fall River Manufactory was established by David Anthony and others in 1813.
 That same year, the Troy Cotton & Woolen Manufactory was founded by a group of investors led by Oliver Chace of Swansea.
-Chase had worked as a carpenter for Samuel Slater in his early years.
+Chace had worked as a carpenter for Samuel Slater in his early years.
 The Troy Mill opened in 1814 at the upper end of the falls.

 In 1821, Colonel Richard Borden (along with Maj.
 Bradford Durfee) established the Fall River Iron Works at the lower part of the Quequechan River.
 Durfee was a shipwright, and Borden was the owner of a grist mill.
 After an uncertain start, in which some early investors pulled out, the Fall River Iron Works was incorporated in 1825.
 The Iron Works began producing nails, bar stock, and other items, such as bands for casks in the nearby New Bedford whaling industry.
 They soon gained a reputation for producing nails of high quality, and business flourished.
 In 1827, Col. Borden began regular steamship service to Providence, Rhode Island.